shannonzoch/FIPsGPOincrementalTest.ps1/README.md

 13. If the software works, return to the script and enter `2` to apply the next group.
 14. If a group breaks the software, enter `R` followed by the group number (e.g. `R6`) to remove those settings from the GPO, push the removal with `Invoke-GPUpdate`, reboot the workstation, and confirm recovery.
 15. Continue through all ten groups.
 Document any skipped groups as known incompatibilities.

+*Import from local test results workflow (use after completing SOUR_Crypto_Local_Incremental.ps1 testing):*
+1. Complete local incremental testing on the workstation using `SOUR_Crypto_Local_Incremental.ps1`.
+Ensure a snapshot was taken with `[S]` before testing began and that `crypto_snapshot.json` is still present in the script folder on the workstation.
+2. Run `SOUR_Crypto_Incremental_Push.ps1` on the DC as above and enter `I` from the menu.
+3. When prompted, enter the full path to `crypto_snapshot.json` on the workstation (e.g. `C:\Scripts\crypto_snapshot.json`).
+The script reads this file remotely via `Invoke-Command`.
+4. The script queries all 47 tracked registry values live from the workstation and compares each against the snapshot baseline to determine what changed.
+5. A preview table is displayed showing every setting that will be written to the GPO, with the reason each was selected.
+Review it carefully.
+6. Enter `Y` to confirm.
+Each diff entry is written to the GPO via `Set-GPRegistryValue` and `Invoke-GPUpdate` pushes the update to the workstation.
+7. Reboot the workstation and enter `V` to verify the live registry matches what was applied.

 ---